metavannier/metatranscriptomics-bulkrnaseq_workflow/README.md

 `snakemake  --use-conda --use-singularity --cores 10`

+#### On a cluster

+- Adapt the batch script and cluster_config.json file to run your snakemake from the working directory

+It will install snakemake with pip and run the workflow in the HPC:

+`sbatch slurm_skylake.sh`

 ### Step 4: Investigate results

 After successful execution, you can create a self-contained interactive HTML report with all results via: